 For deployments that are version 6.3 and later, you have the option to add an Application Performance Monitoring (APM) Server to your deployment.
 APM allows you to monitor software services and applications in real time, turning that data into documents stored in the Elasticsearch cluster.
 The APM data is automatically available in Kibana for your searching and visualizing needs.
-For more information regarding Elastic APM, see www.elastic.co/solutions/apm.
+For more information regarding Elastic APM, check www.elastic.co/solutions/apm.

 As part of provisioning, the APM Server is already configured to work with Elasticsearch and Kibana.
 At the end of provisioning, you are shown the secret token to configure communication between the APM Server and the backend APM Agents.
 The secret token can be found and reset on the APM & Fleet page of the deployment menu (it is not managed in the user override settings).
 The APM Agents get deployed within your services and applications.